 This strategy is technically a form of what’s called “loss-leader” marketing.
 In general terms, a loss leader is a product sold at a loss in order to generate secondary sales later on.
 In some cases, a loss-leader product doesn’t produce dependencies that lead to other sales directly, but rather builds brand image and goodwill among customers, in hopes that this will indirectly produce sales later on.
 In other cases, products are sold at a loss strictly to gain market share or monopolize shelf space; profits come from upgrades, add-ons, or other secondary sales.

-One of the most common implementations of loss-leader marketing is cell phones.
-Almost every day I see an ad in a newspaper or magazine advertising a cell phone for free (or some trivially small amount of money), even though I know they cost quite a bit to manufacture.
+One of the most common implementations of loss-leader marketing for many years has been cell phones.
+I regularly see ads offering a smartphone for free (or some trivially small amount of money), even though I know they cost quite a bit to manufacture.
 In this case, the “blades” are the monthly service fees.
-The cell phone company expects to recoup the cost of the phone—and then some—by selling you air time.
-Distributors guarantee they won’t lose money by building a clause into the contract stipulating that you must pay a “cancellation fee”—in other words, the cost of the phone—if you discontinue service before your contract expires.
+The carrier expects to recoup the cost of the phone—and then some—by selling you air time.
+They ensure that they won’t lose money by building a clause into the contract stipulating that you must pay a “cancellation fee”—in other words, the cost of the phone—if you discontinue service before your contract expires.

 Give Away This, Sell That

 Any product that requires a service plan, periodic upgrades, or consumable refills is ripe for this type of marketing approach.
-Satellite TV providers will sometimes install an antenna on your roof and a receiver in your living room for free, as long as you make a one-year commitment to pay for monthly service.
-Another example is color inkjet printers, which used to be fairly expensive but now routinely sell for well under US$100.
+Satellite TV providers sometimes install an antenna on your roof and a receiver in your living room for free, as long as you make a one-year commitment to pay for monthly service.
+Another example is color inkjet printers, which used to be fairly expensive but now routinely sell for well under US$50.
 Replacement ink cartridges, however, often cost an arm and a leg, in some cases making your total cost per page higher over the long run than if you’d purchased a more expensive laser printer.
-But my favorite new implementation of “give-away-the-razor-sell-the-blades” comes from the Italian coffee company Illy.
-Illy offers a subscription program whereby you can receive two to six cans of gourmet coffee in the mail every month.
-But they also offer a special twist: you can buy a high-end espresso machine at a savings of about US$450 if you commit to a one-year membership.
-If I didn’t already have an even fancier espresso machine, I’d be all over that program.